NIRCam Grism Time Series

 The NIRCam grism time-series observing mode is designed to monitor bright, isolated, time-varying sources at 2.4–5.0 µm with spectroscopic resolving power R ~ 1,600 at 4µm.
 It is one of 2 modes available for NIRCam time-series observations (TSO), the other being time-series imaging.
 Both of these modes allow very long exposures (>50 hours with some interruptions and limitations) and disallow dithering and mosaics.
 (A separate non-TSO grism mode is available for wide field grism observations.)

-In grism time-series mode, the module A "grism R" is used to disperse the target's spectrum along (parallel to) detector rows.
-The grism is used in conjunction with one of 4 wide filters in the long wavelength channel (2.4–5.0 µm): F277W, F322W2, F356W, and F444W.
+In grism time-series mode, on the long wavelength (LW) channel (2.4–5.0 µm), the module A "grism R" is used to disperse the target's spectrum along (parallel to) detector rows.
+The LW grism is paired with one of 4 LW wide filters: F277W, F322W2, F356W, and F444W.

-Simultaneous short wavelength imaging is obtained with a weak lens to defocus the image.
+Simultaneously, the NIRCam short wavelength (SW) channel (0.6–2.4 µm) can be used to take data in either imaging or, starting from Cycle 4, spectroscopic mode.
+SW imaging is obtained with a weak lens to defocus the image.
 This choice offers saturation limits similar to the long wavelength grism for a given integration time (which must be identical for both wavelengths).
+SW spectroscopy is obtained via the Dispersed Hartmann Sensor (DHS).
+For more details on SW Grism Time Series, see the NIRCam Short Wavelength Grism Time Series article.

 Integration times may be shortened for rapid cadence monitoring by using detector subarrays and/or multiple detector outputs.
-The shortest integration times enable observations without saturation of some stars visible to the unaided eye (~5th magnitude).
+The shortest integration times enable observations without saturation of some stars visible to the unaided eye (~4.5th magnitude when using LW spectroscopy + SW imaging, ~4th magnitude when using LW and SW spectroscopy, due to the smaller size of subarrays adopted in the latter case).

 Filters